ADITYASHAH-IITP/Generating-image-captions-with-the-BLIP-model/README.md

 model = BlipForConditionalGeneration.from_pretrained("Salesforce/blip-image-captioning-base")

 Step 2: Load and Preprocess an Image
+The Python Imaging Library, PIL, is used to open the image file and convert it into an RGB format which is suitable for the model.
 # Load your image, DON'T FORGET TO WRITE YOUR IMAGE NAME
 img_path = "YOUR IMAGE NAME.jpeg"
 # convert it into an RGB format
-image = Image.open(img_path).convert('RGB')
+Next, the pre-processed image is passed through the processor to generate inputs in the required format.
+The return_tensors argument is set to "pt" to return PyTorch tensors. image = Image.open(img_path).convert('RGB')

 text = "the image of"
 inputs = processor(images=image, text=text, return_tensors="pt")

 # Generate a caption for the image
-outputs = model.generate(**inputs, max_length=50)
+The argument max_length=50 specifies that the model should generate a caption of up to 50 tokens in length. outputs = model.generate(**inputs, max_length=50)

 # Decode the generated tokens to text